-21. Incentives can be categorised through multiple systems.
+Incentives can be categorised through multiple systems.
 One way to categorise incentives is to consider the countries where they originate.
 For example, researchers have come up with different theories to categorize the sets of institutions which characterize different countries, such as National Business Systems (Whitley, 1999), varieties of capitalism (Hall and Soskice, 2001) and socio-economic models (Steurer et al., 2012).
-Incentives can also be categorised by the way they function, such as deliminating different types of policies.
-All of the incentives discussed above can be put into different categories as part of an evaluation process.
+Incentives can also be categorised by the way they function, such as deliminating different types of policies.2 All of the incentives discussed above can be put into different categories as part of an evaluation process.

-2.1.3.
 Intersection of Diverse Incentives Across Countries

-22. By definition, the enterprises being considered work across multiple countries.
+By definition, the enterprises being considered work across multiple countries.
 Thus, they likely face multiple and potentially conflicting pressures from different sources.
 Incentives and barriers can be based where the risk of adverse impact exists, an enterprise's home country or in other places where an enterprise operates, such as regulations surrounding products being sold in a region.
-Enterprises working across multiple countries may be operating in environments which allow or do not regulate practices that are associated with adverse impacts.
-An issue that enterprises can face if they are seeking to implement due diligence practices is that lack of regulatory alignment across countries in which they operate can make it difficult to take certain actions (Rauer and Kaufmann, 2015).
+Enterprises working across multiple countries may be operating in environments which allow or do not regulate practices that are associated with adverse impacts.3 An issue that enterprises can face if they are

-&lt;sup>1 Table D.1 in Annex D reviews 23 studies which have used different methodologies to explore topics related to incentives.
+1 Table A D.1 in 1Annex D reviews 23 studies which have used different methodologies to explore topics related to incentives.

-&lt;sup>2 Annex B.1 provides further discussion on ways to classify policy incentives.
+2 Annex B.1 provides further discussion on ways to classify policy incentives.